GarlicDipping/GarlicWebview-Unity/README.md

 }
 </code></pre>

-Then, you can set your interface instance with <code>GarlicWebview.Instance.SetCallbackInterface()</code> method.
+Then, you can register your interface instance with <code>GarlicWebview.Instance.SetCallbackInterface()</code> method.
 <pre><code>
 //Instantiate your callback receiver. var callbackReceiver = new GarlicWebviewCallbackReceiver();